This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene

 RECIST 1.1) or non-measurable lesions.

-5. At least one or more of the following ESR1 mutations as assessed in tumor free DNA
+5. At least one or more of the following point ESR1 mutations as assessed in cell-free

-assessment must be done within 30 days and available prior to randomization.
+ctDNA sample collection must be obtained within 30 days prior to randomization to

-6. Received one chemotherapy regimen in the neo-adjuvant or adjuvant setting prior to
+cytotoxic chemotherapy regimen in the neo-adjuvant or adjuvant setting prior to entry

-entry into the trial but must be free of all chemotherapy toxicity before study entry.
+cancer.
+Subjects must be free of all chemotherapy acute toxicity excluding alopecia

 7. ECOG performance score of 0 or 1.